alxmrs/website/_posts/2018-07-06-higher-order-functions-on-pandas-dataframes.md

 >>> # etc...
 {% endhighlight %}

 Ah!
-So what's actually going on is we are taking advantage of dataframes capacity for [boolean indexing](https://pandas.pydata.org/pandas-docs/stable/10min.html#boolean-indexing).
+So what's actually going on is we are taking advantage of dataframe's capacity for [boolean indexing](https://pandas.pydata.org/pandas-docs/stable/10min.html#boolean-indexing).

-What if we could take advantage of this to abstract away which dataframe we are acting on?
+What if we could use this to abstract away which dataframe we are acting on?
-Certainly, we'd prefer only to focus on the filtering logic rather than housekeeping.
+Certainly, we'd prefer to only focus on the filtering logic rather than housekeeping.
 Plus, we might like to reuse the query on different dataframes.

 Let's try this: